 Accommodation: One triple room, twin rooms and single rooms plus dining room, living room, TV room and games room.

-What does a Role Models Residential Course look like?
+What does a Role Models Boarding Course look like?

 The morning sessions deliver all 4 of our Life Skills Courses: Resilience, Collaboration, Leadership and Creative Problem Solving, which are designed to develop the core competencies that this generation of children will need to succeed in life.
 Notably, these skills are also required by the most selective British schools as part of the entrance examinations and scholarship processes.